laiducanh/efield-grad/README.md

 ### Citation
 If you use this code in your research, please cite:
-> Duc Anh Lai, Devin Matthews (2026). \textit{Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame}.
+> Duc Anh Lai, Devin Matthews (2026). *Analytic nuclear gradients including oriented external electric fields in a molecule-fixed frame*.
 J. Chem.
 Theory Comput. (under review) [arXiv:2604.01189](https://arxiv.org/abs/2604.01189).